dragonzapeducation/chatgpt-assistant-examples/laravel10-api-app/README.md

 #### Creating the get_weather function
 Next you need to create the `get_weather` function inside of your GPT Assistant.
-ChatGPT will call your get_weather function within your [Weather Assistant Class](https://github.com/dragonzapeducation/chatgpt-assistant-examples/blob/main/laravel10-api-app/app/Assistants/WeatherAssistant.php) whenever it wishes to look up the weather for a particular function.
+ChatGPT will call your get_weather function within your [Weather Assistant Class](https://github.com/dragonzapeducation/chatgpt-assistant-examples/blob/main/laravel10-api-app/app/Assistants/WeatherAssistant.php) whenever it wishes to look up the weather for a particular location.
 Define the `get_weather` function now at  [platform.openai.com](https://platform.openai.com):
 ```
 {
   "name": "get_weather",